-Since an in-hill home has only one visible wall, it would be practical to position the exposed window towards the south to soak up all of the sunlight the house needs.
-And you wouldn’t have to worry about that since an in-hill home is typically built above ground and will therefore get a lot of sunshine when built correctly.
+Since an in-hill home has only one visible wall, it would be practical to position the exposed window towards the south to soak up all the sunlight the house needs.
+And you wouldn’t have to worry about that since an in-hill home is typically built above ground and will get a lot of sunshine when built correctly.

 True to its name, this type of earth shelter is a house set below ground level or built deeper underground on a flat site.
 Folks who prefer a quiet living space while less exposed to outside elements will find joy in underground living.

 One of the critical features of an underground home is an atrium or courtyard found in the middle of the residence.
 Its purpose is to provide enough light and ventilation and to give the structure an “open” feeling despite it being underground.